oroinc/documentation/user/glossary.rst

       completion and a system :term:`entity <Entity>` with :term:`records <Record>` that represent such a sequence.

    Attribute
       A characteristic of an entity.
-For example, a zip-code and and a street name are attributes of an address.
+For example, a zip-code and a street name are attributes of an address.

    Field
       Fields are used to store details of entity records.
 For example, a *street name*, a *zip code*, and a *building number* may be fields of an *address*.
 You can add new fields to any :term:`custom entity <Custom Entity>` or an extendable :term:`system entity <System Entity>`.